 - Holt McMullan

-Presently the Foundation is concentrating its efforts in securing funds for the design, construction, and installation of exhibits in the planned Museum of Mississippi History and the Mississippi Civil Rights Museum.
-The new museums will anchor a state history center and serve as a gateway to heritage tourism across Mississippi.
+The Foundation spent the previous five years concentrating its efforts in securing funds for the design, construction, and installation of exhibits in the planned Museum of Mississippi History and the Mississippi Civil Rights Museum.
+The new museums anchor a state history center and serve as a gateway to heritage tourism across Mississippi.
 These museums benefit all our citizens, young and old alike.
-Both public and private funding will be necessary for the creation of the new museums.
-The Foundation has committed to raising $12 million for the design, construction, and installation of exhibits as well as endowments for the new museums.
+Both public and private funding was necessary for the creation of the new museums.
+The Foundation committed to raising $13 million for the design, construction, and installation of exhibits as well as endowments for the new museums.

 MDAH oversees the state archives, a research library, museums and historic sites, and records management and preservation programs.
 Funds raised through the Foundation support these programs as well as special projects of the department.